 A piping system consists of many different components such as bends, elbows, reducers, tees, valves, and flanges.
-However, in the pipe stress analysis, these various components idealize into two types of elements:
+However, in the pipe stress analysis, these various components are idealized into two types of elements:

 - The first ones are the straight pipe beam element and